 The older Lab was the most stubborn out of the two, so I bought him a shock collar when he was about three months old.
 He hates wearing it around people his age or older, but if you show him that it’s not scary and will only scare away bad behavior, they can learn very quickly at such a young age.

 The five-month old Lab is a lot more like his mom.
-He listens very well and is the friendliest dog you will ever see with kids and adults alike (I’m not kidding).
+He listens the basic obedience commands very well and is the friendliest dog you will ever see with kids and adults alike (I’m not kidding).
 But yes, they definitely get stubborn as they grow older.

 I don’t recommend showing them that electric shock feels good or anything, but if done correctly (as I did) when they are young, they learn quickly that it’s not a pleasant feeling.